gumilevskij/Framework/README.md

 ### 2. Install from the Wheel File

-The repository includes a pre-built `.whl` (wheel) file in the folder list.
+The repository includes a pre-built `.whl` (wheel) file in the folder dist.
 After cloning the repository (as in Method 1), you can install the package directly:

 ```bash
 pip install Framework/dist/snowdrop-1.0.7-py3-none-any.whl --user